Skip to main content

 The manager of a mining company was in a dilemma—the mines were losing money but he didn’t want any of the employees to lose their jobs.
 Willink explained the dichotomy of leadership and pointed out that the manager had tipped too far to one extreme: he was caring too much for his people at the expense of the wider mission (to ensure the mines stayed commercially viable).
 HQ had already closed 1 of the 6 mines; if the manager still refused to let go of excess staff, more mines may be closed, leading to more jobs being lost (including the managers’).
 The manager finally saw the light and made the hard decision to let go of 80 employees; the company’s profitability improved and the remaining 600 employees kept their jobs.

 We’ll now outline the remaining 3 principles for Balancing your People.
-For similar details and examples on The Dichotomy of Leadership, do get the book or our complete 14-page summary.
+For similar details and examples on The Dichotomy of Leadership, do get our complete 14-page summary.

 2. OWN EVERYTHING BUT EMPOWER OTHERS